|

 they've changed their mind."

-is in the primary season, Molloy can afford to be selective about
+primary season, Molloy can afford to be selective about what jobs

 Demand for the company's services comes from a variety of sources,